-- A significant uplift in the number of people in work, particularly amongst disadvantaged groups - Fewer businesses reporting skills shortages and gaps - An uplift in the number of people earning above the living wage - An improvement in the health of our population and reduction in health inequalities.
+- A significant uplift in the number of people in work, particularly amongst disadvantaged groups - Dorset residents working in the Dorset Clean Energy Supercluster - Fewer businesses reporting skills shortages and gaps - An uplift in the number of people earning above the living wage - An improvement in the health of our population and reduction in health inequalities.

-Governance Established Pan Dorset partnerships • Dorset Skills Board • Dorset Skills Advisory Panel and Board • Dorset Local Skills Improvement Plan • Dorset Integrated Care Partnership - 'Our Dorset' Provision 3 universities and 2 colleges Pan Dorset Adult Skills and Learning 41specialist SEND schools and post 16 providers UKSPF provision Dorset and Somerset Training provider network Sector based work academies and skills bootcamps Dorset Careers Hub and Enterprise advisor network Businesses A network of 16 Cornerstone Employers who work with the Careers Hub Disability confident employers
+3- Governance Established Pan Dorset partnerships • Dorset Skills Board • Dorset Skills Advisory Panel and Board • Dorset Local Skills Improvement Plan • Dorset Integrated Care Partnership - 'Our Dorset' Provision 3 universities and 2 colleges Pan Dorset Adult Skills and Learning 41specialist SEND schools and post 16 providers UKSPF provision Dorset and Somerset Training provider network Sector based work academies and skills bootcamps Dorset Careers Hub and Enterprise advisor network Ç Businesses A network of 16 Cornerstone Employers who work with the Careers Hub Disability confident employers

-- Skills delivering our skills action plan with activities linked to talent attraction and retention (including careers advice), skills to meet demand and skills for future growth, including the wider use of apprenticeships and skills bootcamps to support in work training - Access to opportunity developing a fully integrated approach to helping people to re-engage with and progress within the labour market which: - Addresses the underlying causes of inactivity (e.g. health, caring responsibilities, skills and confidence etc) - Works with employers to promote inclusive, healthy and flexible working practices to support access to opportunities (e.g. through an Employer charter or Disability Confident Employer schemes) - Pilots approaches to managing an aging workforce - Health working as an integrated partnership to develop a place-based preventative approach to health including the wider determinants of health (such as housing, environment, education, debt and money management etc.).
-This new approach recognises: - the impact that local economic development and planning policies can have on health

-\circ $\,$ the opportunity to deliver more by working together.
+- Skills activities to: - attract and retain talent in the area (including careers advice) - boost skills to meet current and future demand (e.g. apprenticeships and skills bootcamps) - identify and develop the pipeline of skills required to support the Dorset Clean Energy Supercluster - increase provision of in-work training. - Access to opportunity developing a fully integrated approach to helping people to re-engage with and progress within the labour market which: - addresses the underlying causes of inactivity (e.g. health, caring responsibilities, skills and confidence etc) - works with employers to promote inclusive, healthy and flexible working practices to support access to opportunities (e.g. through an Employer charter or Disability Confident Employer schemes) - o pilots approaches to managing an aging workforce - provides access to training, an apprenticeship or help to find work for young people - Health working as an integrated partnership to develop a place-based preventative approach to health including the wider determinants of health (such as housing, environment, education, debt and money management etc.).
+This new approach recognises the impact that local economic development and planning policies can have on health and the opportunity to deliver more by working together.
+The approach will also focus on the causes of health-related inactivity (such as musculoskeletal conditions, mental health and cardio-vascular health) and the integration of employment advisors as part of treatment and care pathways.